TylerJGabb/tailscale-sandbox/README.md

 4. whenever a commit is pushed to this branch the GHA connect to the tailnet and ping the nginx VM, to prove that things are setup correctly
 5. tailscale settings can be found at https://login.tailscale.com/admin/acls/file

+# Gotchas
+- The way that tags are managed for the subnet router are not well known by me.
+I think its handled via the auth key.
+- I'm using an auth key right now, which is not ideal.
+Should be using oauth.

 # Running Terraform

 Right now I am using an auth key, the final solution will use oauth in the startup script of the subnet router